immunefi-team/Bounty_Boosts/Puffer Finance/28625 - [SC - Insight] Gas griefing is possible on external call.md

 # Gas griefing is possible on external call

-Submitted on Thu Feb 22 2024 11:24:08 GMT-0400 (Atlantic Standard Time) by @djxploit for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 22nd 2024 at 17:24:08 UTC by @djxploit for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28625